Finite Chow-Witt correspondences: Milnor-Witt -theory

-This theorem allows to define the unramified Milnor-Witt $\K$-theory sheaves as follows.
+This lemma allows one to define unramified Milnor-Witt $\K$-theory sheaves as follows.
 If $X$ is a smooth integral $k$-scheme, any point $x\in X^{(1)}$ defines a discrete valuation $v_x$ for which we can choose a uniformizing parameter $\pi_x$.
 We then set for any $n\in \Z$

+where the map is induced by the residue homomorphisms $\partial_{v_x}^{\pi_x}$.
+This kernel is independent of the choices of uniformizers $\pi_x$ by the lemma.